avarda-ab/checkout3-phpdemo/README.md

 # Disclaimer

 **All code examples are for Demo purposes only.
-Source code covers basic and simple integration of Checkout3 in PHP with comments and links to the official public documentation.
+Source code covers basic and simple integration of Checkout 3.0 in PHP with comments and links to the official public documentation.
 This code is not production-ready and should not be used in any production environment.**

 # Installation